 There were occasions when he would be impatient with someone, but he never wanted to hurt anyone's feelings or tell anyone directly what to do, though I felt that he did on occasion make an impersonal comment that nevertheless seemed meant for a particular person.
 There was a sense of love about him.
+One felt enormous energy around him.
+Probably this came from that feeling of love.
 He would point at the deeper causes of the problem at hand and urge the person to find for him- or herself the right action.
 One could learn something from every word he uttered.

 In 1984 there were great difficulties at Brockwood concerning the direction of the School.
 One group within the staff was in conflict with another, leading to some people leaving.
 K devoted his whole energy to the problem.
 Several times he spoke to the entire staff.
 Once he even threatened to close the door to the west wing and never set foot in the School again.
 Naturally, he also spoke to the students, and he was shocked when they told him that the teachers and other staff members were spending very little time with them, preoccupied as they were with their own difficulties.
 He then spoke to the adults in an unusually strict way.
 We seemed to have run into each other outside the assembly hall immediately after the meeting, but he must have detected me in the crowd.
 He took my hand while we went for a short walk, and told me: I have never talked like this before.
 I was glad I wasn't a staff member.
-But Raman
+But Raman Patel26, who was also in the meeting, has told me that he never felt any pressure from K, because what K had to say was never personal.

-25 Shailesh Shirali, a long-time mathematics teacher at Rishi Valley School who was for several years also the principal there, is now the education director at Sahyadri School, a K School near Pune begun after K's death.
+25 Shailesh Shirali, a long-time mathematics teacher at Rishi Valley School who was for several years also the principal there, is now a KFI trustee and the education director at Sahyadri School, a K School near Pune begun after K's death.